 In the U.S., commissions’ inability to address unintentional gerrymandering helps to explain their mixed results.
 In California, 42 of the 53 U.S. House districts created by their commission were uncompetitive and dominated by one party.
 And the dominant party still won more than its fair share of seats.
 In Arizona, seven of the ten U.S. House districts created by their commission were not competitive at all.
 An analysis by FairVote concluded that: “The political geography of the United States might be helpful in explaining the lack of impact of Arizona’s … establishment of an independent redistricting commission.”

 The Best Solution

 Commissions are certainly a step in the right direction, and better than what we have now.
 But to truly eliminate gerrymandering in all of its forms in the U.S., we need to address the underlying cause of the problem: single-member district, winner-take-all elections.
-As long as we draw district lines where only one candidate wins and where large numbers of wasted are unavoidable, some gerrymandering is inevitable, if only unintentionally.
+As long as we draw district lines where only one candidate wins and where large numbers of wasted votes are unavoidable, some gerrymandering is inevitable, if only unintentionally.
 As R.J.
 Johnston has concluded, it is doubtful whether “fair districting [can] be achieved in the U.S.A. or indeed anywhere that the plurality single-member constituency electoral system is used.”